 5.7.1 The council does not tolerate any form of bribery and corruption.
-Employees need to be aware that bribing another person or receiving a bribe are serious criminal offences under the Bribery Act 2010 and should refer to the council's Anti Fraud/Anti Corruption Policy for further information.
+Employees need to be aware that bribing another person or receiving a bribe are serious criminal offences under the Bribery Act 2010 and should refer to the council's counter fraud and corruption policy for further information.